-Numerous causes have been named as a possible reasons for why gay bars are struggling: competition from mobile apps, increased tolerance of LGBTQ patrons in other bars, and organizers who have taken politics out of the bars and into the streets.
-While the extent of these factors is unclear and anectdotal, there is another culprit clearly driving harms LGBTQ businesses: gentrification.
+Numerous causes have been named as possible reasons for why gay bars are struggling: competition from mobile apps, increased tolerance of LGBTQ patrons in other bars, and organizers who have taken politics out of the bars and into the streets.
+While the extent of these factors is unclear and anectdotal, there is another culprit driving harms LGBTQ businesses: gentrification.